OpenDreamKit/OpenDreamKit.github.io/meetings/2018-06-20-EuropeanXFEL/ProgressReports/ParisSud.md

   March 13-17, 2017, Cernay; planning for 20 participants

-- Lead the organization of ODK's main dissemination event targeted toward mathematicians: the conference *Calcul Mathematique Libre* will be organized from Feb 11 to Feb 15, 2019 at [CIRM](https://www.fr-cirm-math.fr/).
+- Lead the organization of ODK's main dissemination event targeted toward mathematicians: the conference *Calcul Mathématique Libre* will be organized from Feb 11 to Feb 15, 2019 at [CIRM](https://www.fr-cirm-math.fr/).
 Amenities reserved, main speakers invited, announcements to be made soon.

   Confirmed speakers: